siddhantladdha/circuit_diagrams/README.md

 There is not a lot of Public Domain Circuit diagrams in SVG format.
 Some sites that do have this, have horrendous watermarks and ads.
 Some required share-alike and some involved Non-commercial usage.
 I have nothing against that.
-In fact, majority of my work is CC-SA-NC or some or the other form, but I just want to use and want people to use a simple circuit diagram without red-tape in there forums posts/ questions/ reports/ documentation et cetera, and from personal experience I had to create a circuit diagram more than once to use it in different projects or in my reports.
+In fact, majority of my work is CC-SA-NC or some or the other form, but I just want to use and want people to use a simple circuit diagram without red-tape in their forums posts/questions/reports/documentation et cetera, and from personal experience I had to create a circuit diagram more than once to use it in different projects or in my reports.